matn7/CS-Notes/src/main/java/persistence/README.md

 ![Hibernate](images/hibernate.png "Hibernate")

-In addition to it's own **"native"** API, Hibernate is also an implementation of Java Persistence API (JPA) specification.
+In addition to its own **"native"** API, Hibernate is also an implementation of Java Persistence API (JPA) specification.

 ![JPA Providers](images/jpa-providers.png "JPA Providers")

-## Hibernate as JPA Provider
+## Hibernate as JPA Provider.

 ```java
 @Entity